dantenetwork/protocol-stack-for-ink/test/item-challenge.md

     * The expected result might be similar as below:
     ![img](../assets/1-3.png)
     <p align="center">Fig. 1-3 send normal greeting message</p>
-Note the last line int the above picture(Fig. 1-3), the `1`, that's the message number and we can use it to check on the Polkadot side if the message is received.
+Note the last line in the above picture(Fig. 1-3), the `1`, that's the message number and we can use it to check on the Polkadot side if the message is received.

 * No need for any operations.
 All honest routers will automatically push the message to the chain, and cross chain contract aggregates messages.
 ***The below picture is just the record we have made, and it's printed out by test routers.
 For testing, there's no need to care about it because Fig.1-5 will prove the result.***